Are you hosting a Thanksgiving dinner this year? If so, you might benefit from these Thanksgiving hacks to make the day less hectic.

 6. Cook Your Turkey In a Slow Cooker

-You can cook your turkey overnight in a slow cooker and wake up to a moist turkey.
+You can cook your turkey overnight in a slow cooker like this one, and wake up to a moist turkey.
 You can also toss it in the oven the night before and cook it on low overnight.

 7. Sheet Pan Desserts